quicwg/base-drafts/draft-ietf-quic-transport.md

 delivered to the application at the receiver.

-When new data is to be sent on a stream, a sender MUST set the encapsulating STREAM frame's offset field to the stream offset of the first byte of this new data.
+When new data is to be sent on a stream, a sender MUST set the encapsulating STREAM frame's offset field to the stream offset of the first octet of this new data.
 The first octet of data on a stream has an offset of 0.
 An endpoint is expected to send every stream octet.
 The largest offset delivered on a stream MUST be less than 2^62.